Array Functions

 toObject (iterable $array, object $object)object

-Copies the elements of the $array array to the $object object and then returns it.
+Copies the elements of the iterable $array to the $object object and then returns the object.

 $obj = new stdClass;